rackerlabs/design-system/_component_design/popovers.md

 Use a popover to reveal hidden content so that it is accessible, but doesn’t clutter the background screen.

 If the content is dynamic or interactive, a popover is preferable to a [tooltip]({{site.baseurl}}/components/tooltip.html).
-For example, use a popover when you present the user with a table or visualization that contain clickable areas.
+For example, use a popover when you present the user with a table or visualization that contains clickable areas.

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}

-{% figure [caption:"An interactive informational popover."] [class:"image bg-light border"] %}
+{% figure [caption:"An interactive informational popover"] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/popovers/popover-large-hidden-content.svg)
 {% endfigure %}